xiangdaniel/Movie-Recommender/README.md

 In this branch, the Item-based Collabrative Filtering Algorithm is implemented with MapReduce and the recommended movies were sorted and written into database.

+The terminal command:

+hadoop com.sun.tools.javac.Main *.java

+jar cf recommender.jar *.class

-The terminal command: hadoop jar recommender.jar Driver /input /dataDividedByUser /coOccurrenceMatrix /Normalize /Multiplication /Sum 5
+hadoop jar recommender.jar Driver /input /dataDividedByUser /coOccurrenceMatrix /Normalize /Multiplication /Sum 5

 #args0: original dataset is /input where you put the Netflix prize data